 You can also check the progress of your submission using your Summer Exhibition account whenever you like.

-Make sure you read the Terms and Conditions of entry.
+Make sure you read the Terms and Conditions of Entry.

-17 March - first round of judging (from digital images)
+15 March - first round (digital images)

-22 May - final results
+26 May – final round (shortlisted work)